Sara Bareilles: 2009–2012: Kaleidoscope Heart and The Sing-Off

 Kaleidoscope Heart was released on September 7, 2010, and debuted at number 1 in the United States, selling 90,000 copies.
 Her previous album, Little Voice, re-entered the charts at number 200 in the same week, bookending the charts.

 Bareilles toured in support of Kaleidoscope Heart from September to December 2010, with most of the shows being sold out.
 Bareilles toured Europe and parts of Asia and Australia with Maroon 5 throughout spring 2011.
 She embarked on a small headline tour in April 2011 with openers Elizabeth & the Catapult and Ximena Sariñana in support of the second single from Kaleidoscope Heart, "Uncharted", which concluded April 23, 2011, in Memphis, Tennessee.
 She also opened select shows for the country music duo Sugarland on their Summer 2011 Incredible Machine Tour.
 The third and final single released from Kaleidoscope Heart is "Gonna Get Over You", with a music video directed by Jonah Hill.

+In May 2011, the song "Hold My Heart" from Kaleidoscope Heart was featured as the closing music in the seventh episode of the first season of Body of Proof, a made-for-TV medical crime drama starring Dana Delany.

 Bareilles was added in the third season of the NBC television series The Sing-Off as a celebrity judge following the departure of Nicole Scherzinger, alongside Ben Folds and Shawn Stockman of Boyz II Men.
 Bareilles also guest-starred on Bucket & Skinner's Epic Adventures.

 On August 13, 2011, the Hoosier Lottery Grandstand stage at the Indiana State Fair collapsed right after Bareilles finished performing as the opening act for Sugarland.
 She was uninjured, tweeting, "I'm speechless and feel so helpless; my heart aches for the lives lost."
 Seven people were killed, and more than 45 injured, in the collapse.